 - After the Avengers and Nick Fury discuss everyone's success in preventing the Skrulls from taking over the world, Captain America sadly leaves the room.

 Thor: The Skrulls turned you against each other.
 Broken bones, destroyed buildings, these things are easily repaired.
 But broken friendships, broken trust, wounds such as these take much longer to heal.

-What breaks Ms Marvel out of the Purple Man's control?
+- In "Emperor Stark", what breaks Ms. Marvel out of the Purple Man's control?
 Her overwhelming grief when she saw the fireball from Captain America and Hawk Eye's crashed hover bike, thinking both had perished.

 - The Winter Soldier's origin story from "Winter Soldier" episode.
 Watching Bucky scream for Cap to help him.
 When we, the audience know he can't come.
 It's downright heartbreaking.
 And it's made all the worse by the fact that he looks and sounds 17 at the most.
 All this is being done to a child.